DPorichis/vamana-indexing/ReadMe.md

 - an int dimensions parameter
 - a distance function pointer that is selected specifically for the type used
 - a Vector for storing all nodes
+- an int pointing to the medoid if the graph is unfiltered (or -1 otherwise)
+- a set with all possible categories found in the graph (ignore for unfiltered)
+- a medoid mapping category -> starting point (ignore for unfiltered)

 #### Nodes
 - an int dimensions parameter
 - a void pointer to the array containing the point information
 - an int containing the position of the node in the graph's vector
 - a Set containing all node's neighbors (represented as Links), sorted by the memory address they point to (no duplicates allowed)
+- a Set containing all categories a node belongs to.

 #### Links or Candidates
 - a double containing the distance between the nodes;